All Language Resources is an independent review site. We earn money when you click on some of the links on our site. Learn More

 First, let’s discover more about the history and characteristics of this unique Indo-European language.

-About the Punjabi Language
+About the Punjabi Language: Western and Eastern Punjabi

 In some ways, Punjabi is a language divided.